-SPECIAL CIRCUMSTANCES: Angolan customs authorities may enforce strict regulations concerning temporary importation into or export from Angola of sensitive items including firearms, antiquities, and currency.
-If you are planning on shipping or traveling with any of these items, you should contact the Embassy of Angola in Washington, D.C. or one of Angola's consulates in the United States for specific information regarding customs requirements.
+Customs Regulations: Angolan customs authorities may enforce strict regulations concerning temporary importation into or export from Angola of sensitive items including firearms, antiquities, and currency.
+If you are planning on bringing in any of these items, you should contact the Embassy of Angola in Washington, DC or one of Angola's consulates in the United States for specific information regarding customs requirements.

-You should carry a certified copy of your U.S. passport with you at all times so you can provide proof of identity and U.S. citizenship if questioned by local officials.
+Personal Identification: You should carry a certified copy of your U.S. passport with you at all times so you can provide proof of identity and U.S. citizenship if questioned by local officials.
 To avoid the risk of theft or confiscation of original documentation, you should keep your passport in a secure place and carry only a certified copy.
-The Consular Section of the U.S. Embassy in Luanda can prepare copies of U.S. passports at no charge if you register with the Embassy.
+The Consular Section of the U.S. Embassy in Luanda can prepare copies of U.S. passports at no charge.

-LGBT Rights: Consensual same-sex sexual relations are criminalized in Angola.
+LGBT RIGHTS: Consensual same–sex sexual relations are criminalized in Angola.
 Penalties include fines, jail time, or labor.
 Although the U.S. Embassy is not aware of any recent arrests or prosecutions for such activities, they remain illegal.
 There have been isolated reports of same-sex couples being harassed by their communities.
-LGBT travelers should review the LGBT Travel Information page.
+For more detailed information about LGBT rights in Angola, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
+For further information on LGBT travel, please read our LGBT Travel Information page.

 Medical facilities and services are available in Angola but are limited and often do not meet U.S. standards.
-Payment for services is generally required after delivery of services, and medical providers will accept U.S. dollars or local currency.
+Payment for services is generally required before delivery of services, and medical providers will accept U.S. dollars or local currency.
 A very small number of facilities accept credit cards.
 Adequate care for medical emergencies is limited to Luanda, where there are some good private clinics that usually have 24-hour service provided by a general practice physician and specialists on call.
 A list of such facilities can be found at our medical information web page.
 Many of the doctors may not speak English.
 Routine operations such as appendectomies can be performed.
 Local pharmacies provide a limited supply of prescriptions and over-the-counter medicines/drugs.
 You are urged to carry with you an adequate supply of properly-labeled medications that you may routinely require while you are living or visiting Angola.
 Please remember that malaria and dengue are endemic in most areas of Angola.
-See the CDC web page on dengue in Angola for further information.
-Angola and surrounding African countries have experienced outbreaks of viral hemorrhagic fevers.
-Most recent incidences are the 2005 Marburg hemorrhagic fever outbreak in Uige province, and the 2008 Ebola virus outbreak in the border region of neighboring Democratic Republic of Congo (DRC) that prompted the Government of Angola to close its border between Lunda Norte and the DRC at the time.
+CDC issued a report in 2013 about the ongoing dengue epidemic in Angola.

 Travel & Transportation